davmacario/docker-privoxy/README.md

 (please, __read the security note below__)

     docker run -d --name=privoxy -p 8118:8118 caligari/privoxy:latest

+It is possible to add the `--restart=unless-stopped` flag to the command in order to prevent reboots of the host to require restarting the container.

 ## Testing privoxy

       curl --proxy http://*host-address*:8118/ http://ifconfig.me